zng-ui/zng/TODO/_current.md

 * Rename `toggle::selection` to `toggle::selector` or rename `Selector` to `Selection`.
 * Merge `Property.new/new_when` into a single constructor that uses some kind of provider interface.
     - Like the nightly Any provider.
+* Improve widget property imports, when inheriting from widgets a `use self::*;` can override inherited properties.
+    - In the `image` example we need the full path to set the window size because of this.